 - Experiment and figure out what works best.
-Sit when necessary and stand when needed, but be willing to try new approaches.
+Sit and stand when necessary, but be willing to try new approaches.

 - Learn more about ergonomics and how to make sure workstations provide the best options for each individual’s needs.
-The articles Understanding Ergonomics, Part I and Understanding Ergonomics, Part II, are a good place to begin.
+The articles Understanding Ergonomics, Part I and Understanding Ergonomics, Part II, are excellent places to begin.

-Standing desks are certainly a hot topic in the work world these days, and for many, they provide a viable solution to the problems of sitting for too long.
+Standing desks are a hot topic in the work world these days, and for many, they provide a viable solution to the problems of sitting for too long.
 However, going from one extreme to another isn’t the best option either.
-As research indicates, variety is essential for worker health and especially for those experiencing repetitive strain injuries from standing or sitting all day while at work.
+Research indicates that variety is essential for worker health, especially for those experiencing repetitive strain injuries from standing or sitting all day while at work.

 Do you have a question or comment about this article?
 I’d love to hear from you.
 Please leave a comment below.